Repairs and Maintenance

 Our repair team knows first hand what you’re going to put your gear through and as paddlers, we understand turnaround time is crucial when the water is up.
 Rest assured your repairs will be completed in a timely manner to the highest possible standard.

-Our repair team will work on any brand of paddling gear.
+Our repair team will work on most brands of paddling gear.

-To start the repair process please create a support ticket.
+To start the process, please create a repair ticket.
 Our repair team will be in touch.
 We’ll provide instructions on what to do next.
 It is extremely helpful to attach photos of your garment and/or the area that needs to be repaired when creating a ticket.
 This will help the response time considerably.

 We remove the old gasket and install a new latex neck gasket.
 Latex neck gaskets can trimmed for a looser fit.